askmike/jQuery-Search/readme.md

 ## Advanced

 Search binds an keydown event to the input.
-Search listens to either an empty input field (reset) or a spacebar.
+Search checks for either an empty input field (reset) or a spacebar.

 You can only bind Search to one input element at this moment, you can only bind the search once.